StelTheo73/thesis-docs/chapter-6/6-conceptual-design.md

 We then had to decide which element of the game was appropriate to introduce the concepts of quantum computing.
 We could control 3 variables, the position of the spaceship, the position of the enemy spaceships and the state of the missiles.
 In terms of controlling the state of the missiles, we thought the game would be similar to Tetris, which is still a puzzle game, but it can get tedious and eventually distract the players from the learning objective, as they have a limited time to manipulate the state of the missiles, so they may randomly affect them, with no time to recall the knowledge they have gained.
 After rejecting the missile state control, we considered the spaceship position control and decided to control our own spaceship rather than the opposing spaceship.

-Based on the above, we decided to control the spaceship not with a traditional joystick, but by acting on the spaceship with quantum gates.
+Based on the above, we decided to control the spaceship not with a traditional joystick, but with quantum gates.
 We decided to have distinct locations where the spaceship, and therefore the targets, could be found, and to encode each location with qubit states.
 In this way we match the position of the spaceship to the state of a quantum register.
 The player chooses the gate they want and places it at a specific location.
-Placing the gate at the specific location will change the value of the register, thus affecting the position of the spaceship.
+Placing the gate at this location will change the state of the respective qubit, thus affecting the position of the spaceship.

 Finally, once the ship is in the correct position, the player must launch missiles to destroy the targets.
 That requires implementing a moving graphical element and defining the equations of motion in two-dimensional space.